Sarcasm/irony-mode/README.md

 ## Compilation Database

 In order to work correctly, `irony-mode` needs to know the compile flags.
-This plugin allow aims to provide *as automatic as possible* compile flags discovery, with minimum user input.

-Just hit `M-x irony-cdb-menu RET`) to display the build configuration menu.
+`irony-cdb` aims to provide *as automatic as possible* compile flags discovery, with minimum user input.

-The menu should be self explanatory, if it's not the case please open an issue.
+Type `M-x irony-cdb-menu RET` to display the build configuration menu.

-This plugin works great with the following tools:
+The menu should be self explanatory, it will let you chose amongst a list of *compilation databases*.
+It works great with the following ones:

 - [.clang_complete][clang_complete-doc-ref] - A file at the root of your project containing the compilation flags, one per line.
 This is compatible with the